OfficeDev/open-xml-docs/docs/how-to-extract-styles-from-a-word-processing-document.md

 you want to extract styles, and the second indicates whether you want to retrieve the styles part, or the newer stylesWithEffects part (basically, you must call this procedure two times for Word 2013 documents, retrieving each the part).
-The procedure returns an <span class="keyword">XDocument</span> instance that contains the complete styles or stylesWithEffects part that you requested, with all the style information for the document (or a null reference, if the part you requested does not exist).
+The procedure returns an **XDocument** instance that contains the complete styles or stylesWithEffects part that you requested, with all the style information for the document (or a null reference, if the part you requested does not exist).